Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Why choose the 3-sachet pack (180 tea bags)?

-• Quantity and Duration: With 180 tea bags, this pack offers a generous quantity, ideal for regular use over several courses of treatment, for the whole family (adults) or for sharing.
+• Quantity and Duration: With 180 tea bags, this pack offers a generous quantity, ideal for regular use over several periods, for the whole family (adults) or for sharing.

 • Value for money: Buying in packs is generally more economical than buying several sachets individually.